To make a referral, please contact

 What We Do

-As the only intensive feeding program in Alabama the Children’s Hospital of Alabama Intensive Feeding Program offers a spectrum of diagnostic and treatment interventions for children with a wide range of feeding difficulties.
+As the only intensive feeding program in Alabama the Children’s of Alabama Intensive Feeding Program offers a spectrum of diagnostic and treatment interventions for children with a wide range of feeding difficulties.
 Our goal is to provide interdisciplinary evaluation and treatment so as to work with the child as a complete individual optimizing therapeutic gains and generalizing those gains into the home setting through caregiver training.